 Sperry has co-authored five books, three book chapters, and various professional articles.
 In November 2017, he co-authored the book, Cognitive Behavioral Therapy in Counseling Practice, through Routledge Publishing.
 Other books that he has co-authored have included two editions (2012 & 2020) of Case Conceptualization: Mastering this Competency with Ease and Confidence (translated in Turkish in 2016 and Korean in 2015) and Cognitive Behavior Therapy of the DSM-5 Personality Disorders in 2015.
 He co-edited Psychopathology and Psychotherapy: DSM-5 Diagnosis, Case Conceptualization, and Treatment in 2015.

 In addition to publications, he has presented at state, national, and international conferences.
-He has also conducted workshops and lectures in countries around the globe- including Brazil, Bulgaria, The Bahamas, Canada, China, England, France, Germany, Japan, Ireland, Mexico, Morocco, Romania, Singapore, Slovakia, South Korea, Turkey, Ukraine, The United Kingdom, and Uruguay.
+He has also conducted workshops and lectures in countries around the globe- including Brazil, Bulgaria, The Bahamas, Canada, China, England, France, Germany, Japan, Ireland, Mexico, Morocco, Nepal, Romania, Singapore, Slovakia, South Korea, Turkey, Ukraine, and Uruguay.
 He has given keynote lectures in Japan, Slovakia, and The United States.